-Much of the work on the Watts-Strogatz and Scale-Free models, in particular, has focused on their construction: design algorithms, settings where they might arise, and descriptive properties such as the clustering coefficient or average geodesic length [Newman, Barabsi and Watts (2006)].
-Statistical inference methods and properties have been infrequently addressed in relation to these models, principally because the model specifications resist inferential approaches.

-Alternately, $p_1$ and $p^$ models -those that impose a distribution from an exponential family for the adjacency matrix-allow, in theory, straightforward application of typical statistical inference procedures.
-Additionally, Hoff, Raftery and Handcock (2002) developed a latent space model- based on an established latent geometry on nodes-to achieve statistical flexibility in accurately describing a network.
+Much of the work on the Watts-Strogatz and Scale-Free models, in particular, has focused on their construction: design algorithms, settings where they might arise, and descriptive properties such as the clustering coefficient or average geodesic length [19].
+Statistical inference methods and properties have been infrequently addressed for these models, principally because the model specifications resist inferential approaches.
+Alternately, p_1 and p^ models-those that impose a distribution from an exponential family for the adjacency matrix-allow, in theory, straightforward application of typical statistical inference procedures.
+Additionally, Hoff et al [15] developed a latent space model-a model based on an established latent geometry on nodes-to achieve statistical flexibility in accurately describing a network.
 These types of models have been used for inference on complex networked data, in contrast to the relative lack of inferential results for WS and SF type networks.

-In this paper we provide information about our investigation of statistical inference for the ER, WS and SF models for network data through a consideration of the re-identification problem.
-We illustrate, in particular, a method for considering each of the graphs as probability models and data 'fit' to a model as a random instantiation.
-We approach the problem by exploiting the algorithmic specifications of each of the graphs, as set out in the literature [Barabási and Albert (1999); Erdös and Rényi (1959); Watts and Strogatz (1998)].
-Our contribution is placing these models within a statistical framework and describing the of inferential - estimation and hypothesis testing - procedures that are meaningful for observed data.
+In this paper we investigate statistical inference for the ER, WS and SF type models for network data through consideration of the re-identification problem.
+We illustrate, in particular, a way of considering each of the graphs as probability models and data 'fit' to a model as a random instantiation.
+We approach the problem by exploiting algorithmic specifications of each of the graphs, as set out in the literature [2, 10, 20].
+Our contribution is the placement of these models within a statistical framework and the description of inferential - estimation and hypothesis testing - procedures that are meaningful for observed data.